 Stories are photos, videos, links and text that are visible to your followers (and others!) for 24 hours (unless you add them to your highlights, but we’ll get to that later).
 The Stories are accessed by clicking on a profile’s icon.
 This allows you to share content with your audience that didn’t exactly make the cut, or share it in between posts without feeling spammy.

-Offer a behind-the-scenes glimpse
+Instagram Offers a behind-the-scenes glimpse Into Your Business

 One thing is for sure – people love being invited to view exclusive content.
 It makes them feel valued and important.
 Instagram Stories is an excellent way to invite your audience members for an exclusive tour of offices or headquarters, a behind-the-scenes of an event or an unveiling or a new product or service your company will provide.